Certification of unbounded randomness with arbitrary noise

-Self-testing is a method of DI certification where one can characterize the quantum states and measurements inside an untrusted device up to some degree of freedom under which the observed probabilities remain invariant.
+{\it{Self-testing quantum measurements in a state-independent way---}} Self-testing is a method of DI certification where one can characterize the quantum states and measurements inside an untrusted device up to some degree of freedom under which the observed probabilities remain invariant.
 In this section, we self-test any qubit measurement in the $X-Z$ plane.
 To begin with, let us clearly state the major assumption that is imposed in the sequential scenario for obtaining the self-testing result.

-\begin{ass} The correlations $\vec{p}_N$ obtained in the sequential scenario [see Fig. \ref{fig1}] are generated by measurements that are consistent for a particular input. \end{ass}
+\begin{ass}[Input-consistent measurements] The correlations $\vec{p}_N$ obtained in the sequential scenario [see Fig. \ref{fig1}] are generated by measurements acting on some state that are consistent for a particular input. \end{ass}

 The consistency of measurements for a particular input ensures that they are independent of any previous input-output.
-This allows us to consider that $A_i's$ are POVM's as discussed in sec \ref{sec2}.
+This allows us to consider that $A_i's$ are POVM's as discussed in Eq. \eqref{probgen}.
 Let us now revisit the previous experiment [see Fig. \ref{fig1}] in which a user sequentially measures a quantum state $\rho_A$ sent by the source and observes the correlations $\vec{p}_N$.
 Consider now a reference experiment that reproduces the same statistics as the actual experiment but involves the states $\tilde{\rho}_{A}$ and observables represented by $\tilde{\mathcal{A}}_i$.
 The observables $\mathcal{A}_i$ are self-tested from $\vec{p}_N$ if there exists a unitary $\mathcal{U}:\mathcal{H}_A\to \mathcal{H}_{A'}\otimes\mathcal{H}_{A''}$ such that

 where $\mathcal{H}_{A''}$ denotes the junk Hilbert space and $\mathbbm{1}_{A''}$ denotes the identity acting on $\mathcal{H}_{A''}$.
 The self-testing result presented in this work is state-independent and consequently no state can be certified using our scheme.
 Before proceeding, let us recall that the observables can be certified on the support of the quantum state.
 Thus without loss of generality throughout the manuscript, we will assume that the quantum state $\rho_A$ is full-rank.